 Citizenship Washington Focus (CWF)

 Citizenship Washington Focus is a leadership and citizenship program for high school youth from across the United States.
 This week-long conference is held in Washington, D.C.
 Youth delegates and adult chaperones will stay at the National 4-H Youth Conference Center.
+Pre-application materials will be posted Friday, January 15, 2016, with full application materials posted Tuesday, February 16, 2016.

 - Strengthen communication, leadership, and citizenship skills on a national level.